-Resolution: Grey-scale images - at least 600 dpi, coloured picture - at least 350 dpi depending on the reproduction size (not the transparency format); line drawings - at least 1200 dpi.
+Resolution: Halftone and grey-scale images - at least 340 dpi, depending on the reproduction size (not the transparency format); line drawings - at least 1,200 dpi.

-Data format: Halftone images are only accepted as jpg, tif or psd data.
+Data format: Halftone images are only accepted as TIF or PSD data.
 Vector graphics can only be accepted if created with common graphic programmes that include the necessary information for further processing during print preparation.
-They must be delivered as open files, for example as Adobe Illustrator (ai), CorelDraw (cdr), or pdf files in sufficient resolution.
+They must be delivered as open files, for example as CorelDraw (CDR), Macromedia Freehand (FH), Adobe Illustrator (AI), AutoCad (DXF, DWG) or MapInfo files.
 Additional information is available from the technical editors.
 Vector graphics must never be converted into pixel or grey-scale images!